LiHao295/AmpliconSequencingAnalysis/README.md

 # Amplicon-sequencing-analysis-
-Analizing the data by Mothur or Usearch
+This workfolw is used to analyze amplicon data by USEARCH.